-Agora will refund 100% of the amount paid for institutional charges, less the non-refundable application fee of $50 (USA) and $25 (Middle East), and the Technology and Library fees, if notice of cancellation is made on the seventh day after enrollment.
+Agora will refund 100% of the amount paid for institutional charges, less the non-refundable application fee of $100 (USA), and the Technology and Library fees, if notice of cancellation is made on the seventh day after enrollment.
 Students who have started attendance shall receive a pro rata refund based on number of days attended prior to withdrawal.

 If a student contacts the University (in any manner) and requests to withdraw during the second week of the term, the student will receive a refund of:

 Refund Percentage: 100% less 30% = 70%